 - Continue with your normal day to day activity as much as possible.
 Try to engage every day in a few simple and normal tasks.
 Stimulation is key.

 - Engage with your doctor, consultant, specialist nurse and physiotherapist or even groups of people suffering of the same condition.
-They will all provide you information, support, tips to help you
+They will all provide you information, support and tips to help you.